chunky2808/Trend-Up/README.md

 3) Copying Tweet from accounts which you are following and automating printing it from your account

+4) Replying on all tweets of a particular account

 To run bot,first get Credentials from https://developer.twitter.com/ .

 Disclaimer : Project created solely for purpose of learning.